ath09/liquid_galaxy/README.md

 2) A separate folder for images is made and all the used images are included in the assets tag in this .yaml file.

-Also some changes are done in the build file :
+Also some changes are done in the build.gradle file inside app folder of android :

 The compilesdkversion was made 33 so that the url's can function properly.